 To set the stage for what I have to say about scripture and homosexuality, I want to share with you a 1993 column that I wrote for The Kansas City Star on the subject of gays in the military, a hot topic then.
 It will give you a sense of where my heart is in this area and how I approach such subjects.
 It also will tell you some things about the general subject of homosexuality that may prepare you for what I have to say about what the Bible says about it.

 Just for the record, I am heterosexual and have been married for a majority of my life.
 I am the father of two daughters.
-My wife and I, between us, have six children and eight grandchildren.
+Today my (second) wife and I, between us, have six children and eight grandchildren.
 None of our children is homosexual.
-My guess is none of our grandchildren is, either, but the oldest of them is only 14, so that may change.
+My guess is none of our grandchildren is, either, but the oldest of them is only 18, so that may change.